eugenia1984/english/glossary.md

 - **can** is a modal verb used to express abilities or possibilities.
 It indicates what someone is capable of doing.

+- **Can't** is sometimes used for referring to something that should not be done, usually for reasons like safety, rules, or best practices.
+It emphasizes the importance of avoiding certain actions.
+For example, ``You can't enter restricted areas without permission highlights a strict rule or prohibition``.

 - **Chat**: To talk with someone.
 Example: ``I chat with my friends at work``.

 - **Checking emails**: To look at and read new messages in your email account.
 Example: ``After logging in, I check my emails to see if I have any new messages``.